Why Move Your Home Movies/Videos to the Cloud

 When you click on a movie in its stored location, it starts playing from the beginning.
 But a major feature of movies/videos stored in Vimeo, Google Drive, or YouTube is that if you use a "share link" to access the movie, you can add a time mark to the link.
 This prompts the video to start at a specific moment or scene.

 This is especially useful for long-form movies and videos which may have multiple events on the same movie or tape.
 But, again, this feature is only usable if the video is viewed via a share link.

 How it’s Done In Collectionaire

-Collectionaire was designed to maintain the great features of cloud use noted above, but address and solve the shortcomings, allowing users to:
+Collectionaire was designed allow you to share your collection with friends and family, allowing them to intuitively find your great memories and mementos.
+So it maintains the great features of cloud use noted above, but addresses and solves the shortcomings, allowing users to:

-- organize home movies to be quickly found,
+- organize home movies to be quickly found by anyone

 - add searchable descriptions,

 - add perfect thumbnail images, and

 So here’s how our Trip to California movie is organized and presented in Collectionaire:

 First, knowing that the California trip was one of the James and Patricia Kinsey family's vacations, you'll access their "family collection" by clicking on the link icon between them in their family tree.
 This effectively bypasses what would have been two or three levels of nested folders.

 Then on their family collection page, their "Best Family Vacations" chapter is quickly found...